deplicator/n-Queens/README.md

  **  Output time in result text file running in an Ubuntu 13.10 virtual machine on an Intel Corei7.
      Results in terminal will take longer.
  *** Stopped test, was taking too long and too much space.

+### Interesting Notes
+I included the timing results to make it a bit more interesting, but discovered running in Ubuntu versus Windows to yield different results.
+This is not surprising, but I did find it curious running in the Linux terminal and outputting to a file from Linux gave the same (or at least very close to) amount of time passed.

+It was also very obvious in Linux the time displayed was not how long it took the terminal to display the results.
+For example, running queen 12x12 in the terminal showed 0.94 seconds to complete, but I observed it taking several seconds to complete.
+My theory is the computations are finished in 0.94 seconds, but it takes longer to print 14 thousand boards.

+Under Windows, running an 8x8 solution would take 2.587 seconds in the command window.
+Outputting the result to a file showed it took 0.023 seconds.
+This leads me to believe (but by no means is conclusive), Windows takes into account the time to display results but runs about the same as Linux.

+This is anecdotal; there are several factors not taken into consideration.
+No less interesting though.

 [git]: https://github.com/deplicator/n-Queens